Tomi7710/Dockarized-app-deployment-using-Jenkins/README.md

+This project demonstrates a complete CI/CD workflow: the source code is built and tested with Maven, then automatically deployed to a Tomcat server using a Jenkins pipeline, showcasing how DevOps streamlining software delivery.
-This is a number guessing game application where the program randomly selects a number and the player has to guess it with a limited number of attempts.
-This project highlights how source code can be built, tested and deployed.
+The application is a number guessing game where the program selects a random number and the player tries to guess it.